Exact non-stationary solutions of the Euler equations in two and three dimensions

 \section{Two-Dimensional Fluids}

-For this section we have $\inert=\Delta$, the Hodge Laplacian.
+For this section we have $\inert=\Delta$, the positive-definite Hodge Laplacian on vector fields, cf. \eqref{hodge laplacian}.
 We begin by showing, via the Bochner technique, that any surface satisfying the conditions of Theorem \ref{simultaneous eigenvalue to euler solution} must have constant curvature.
+The proof can also be carried out in local coordinates, but the technique of Bochner yields a global result more readily.
 We refer to Petersen~\cite{petersen2006riemannian} for the notation.

-\begin{proposition} Let $(M,g)$ be a two-dimensional Riemannian manifold, possibly with boundary $\partial M$.
-If $M$ admits a Killing field $X$ whose Hodge Laplacian $\Delta X$ is also Killing, then the sectional curvature of $M$ is constant. \end{proposition}
+\begin{theorem} Let $(M,g)$ be a two-dimensional Riemannian manifold, possibly with boundary $\partial M$.
+If $M$ admits a Killing field $X$ whose Hodge Laplacian $\Delta X$ is also Killing, then the sectional curvature of $M$ is constant. \end{theorem}

 \begin{proof} The Weitzenbock formula says on any Riemannian manifold that

 For a Killing field $X$ we have\footnote{See \cite[Proposition 8.1.3.]{petersen2006riemannian}.}

 and, as a consequence,